-Rahul Jinnah more appropriate name for Rahul Gandhi: BJP
+Rahul Jinnah more appropriate name for you: BJP hits back at Rahul Gandhi

 New Delhi, Dec 14: Bharatiya Janata Party (BJP) spokespersom GVL Narasimha Rao took a dig at Congress leader Rahul Gandhi on Saturday saying that muslim appeasement politics and mindset has made the former congress chief "a worthy legatee of Muhammed Ali Jinnah.